dynatrace-extensions/dynatrace-extensions-vscode/README.md

 ### Generate certificates

 Generates all the required keys and certificates needed for signing and validating Extensions 2.0.
+At the end, you can upload your newly generated root certificate to the Dynatrace Credentials Vault.

 ### Upload certificate